open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

 and transfer the OCM component to a local registry running in our kind cluster.

 To get started, we will have a slightly different setup as described in [here](setup.md), although the [prerequisites](setup.md#prerequisites) are required either way.

-To make the local registry available, we need to create the kind cluster using the following configuration stored in a file called `kind.yaml` (This step is optional if you already have a Kubernetes cluster or will use a different target registry):
+The target registry will be a local registry running in our kind Kubernetes cluster, which we will set up in the following sections.
+To make the local registry available outside the kind cluster, we will expose its port using the following kind configuration.
+Create a filed called `kind.yaml` with the following content (This step is optional if you already have a Kubernetes cluster or will use a different target registry):

 ```yaml